 My breath starts to quicken.
 My background check is going to show that I have a drinking fine.
 And that I got a speeding ticket, which will further indicate my blatant disregard for the law.
-They’re going to look into my criminal record and they’ll see me as a young reckless kid that runs the streets rampant; drunk and heckling cops.
-They’ll see me as a street racer that disregards children, casually speeding through school zones like a modern day Thelma.
+They’re going to look into my criminal record and they’ll see me as a young, reckless kid that runs the streets rampant, drunk and heckling cops.
+They’ll see me as a streetracer that disregards children, casually speeding through school zones like a modern day Thelma.
 Or Louise.
-Even they probably considered children and never went 50 kilometres over the speed limit.
+Even they probably considered children and slowed down rolling past schools.

 Oh no…they’re going to take one look at my background check and dismiss me for life.
 Probably tell every other hotel chain not to hire me either.

 I pick up my phone and Google, “Is public intoxication a criminal offense in Canada?” followed by, “Is public intoxication a provincial offense?”
 “What is a provincial offence?” and then, “Do drinking fines show up on a criminal background check?”
 “Is a background check the same as a criminal background check?”
 “What does HireRight investigate?”